labinfo-lncc-br/SpoMAG/README.md

 It creates a binary matrix indicating the presence (1) or absence (0) of known sporulation genes in each genome.
 - Input: A dataframe output from the `sporulation_gene_name()` function.

-- Output: A wide-format dataframe (1 row per genome, 1 column per gene).
+- Output: A wide-format dataframe (genome in rows, genes in columns).

 ```r
 matrix <- build_binary_matrix(genes)
 ```

-Note: The function automatically fills in missing genes with 0 to ensure consistent input for prediction.
+Note: The function automatically fills in missing genes with 0 to ensure consistent input for sporulation-capacity prediction.

 ### Function to predict sporulation using SpoMAG